martinrotter/rssguard/resources/docs/Documentation.md

 * `Z` indicates that there are newly fixed bugs or small features introduced.

 ## Reporting bugs
-Please, report all issues/bugs/ideas to [Issues](https://github.com/martinrotter/rssguard/issues) section.
-Describe your problem as precisely as possible.
+Please report all issues/bugs/ideas to [Issues](https://github.com/martinrotter/rssguard/issues) section.
+Describe your problem as precisely as possible, along with steps taken leading up to the issue occurring.

+It is a good idea to read [this](http://www.chiark.greenend.org.uk/~sgtatham/bugs.html) before reporting the bug; it will save time and effort for everyone if all the required information is provided from the get-go.

 ## Localizations
 RSS Guard currently includes [many localizations](http://www.transifex.com/projects/p/rssguard).